pygdwt23/selenium-playground/readme.md

 Feel free to explore the various features and insights provided by the Allure report to gain a better understanding of your test results.

-Happy testing with Selenium in the
+Happy testing with Selenium in the Selenium Playground!
+If you have any questions or suggestions, please don't hesitate to reach out.